fusionfoto/ansible-elk/README.md

 192.168.22.201
 ```

-#### update local variable *./role/rolefolder/vars/main.yaml* for which task you would like to run e.g setup + configuration
+#### update local variable `./role/rolefolder/vars/main.yaml` for which task you would like to run e.g setup + configuration
-##### e.g. i want to setup elk server
+##### e.g. i want to setup elk server and configure ( add swift grok pattern )
 ```
 # elk: 6.2.0
 elk_server_task_run: elk-server         # setup elk server when your elk server has internet connectivity
 elk_server_setup: true
 #elk_server_task_run: elk-server-dpkg   # setup elk server from downloaded packages if your VM doesn't have internet connection

 elk_server_config_run: elk-config       # you have elk server and want to sync with grok pattern only
 elk_server_configuration: true
 ```

 ### install elk + rsyslog receiver
 ```